Poor Richard's Almanack: Contents

-The Almanack contained the calendar, weather, poems, sayings and astronomical and astrological information that a typical almanac of the period would contain.
+The Almanack contained the calendar, weather, poems, sayings, and astronomical and astrological information that a typical almanac of the period would contain.
 Franklin also included the occasional mathematical exercise, and the Almanack from 1750 features an early example of demographics.
-It is chiefly remembered, however, for being a repository of Franklin's aphorisms and proverbs, many of which live on in American English.
+It is chiefly remembered, however, for being a repository of Franklin's proverbs, many of which live on in American English.
 These maxims typically counsel thrift and courtesy, with a dash of cynicism.

 In the spaces that occurred between noted calendar days, Franklin included proverbial sentences about industry and frugality.
 Several of these sayings were borrowed from an earlier writer, Lord Halifax, many of whose aphorisms sprang from, "... [a] basic skepticism directed against the motives of men, manners, and the age."
 In 1757, Franklin made a selection of these and prefixed them to the almanac as the address of an old man to the people attending an auction.
 This was later published as The Way to Wealth, and was popular in both America and England.

+Jill Lepore points out that "Franklin didn't write most of Poor Richard's proverbs.
+By his own guess, he wrote perhaps one out of every ten; the rest he found in books, especially anthologies like Thomas Fuller's 1732 Gnomologia: Adagies and Proverbs; Wise Sentences and Witty Sayings Ancient and Modern, Foreign and British.
+She adds that Franklin was adept at modifying and sharpening the proverbs he found, for example, Fuller had written, "A Man in Passion rides a horse that runs away with him", whereas Franklin converted it to, "A Man in a Passion rides a mad Horse."